DC 6014Organs of Special Sense38 CFR § 4.79

 The VA rates Malignant neoplasms of the eye, orbit, and adnexa (excluding skin) under Diagnostic Code (DC) 6014, governed by 38 CFR 38 CFR § 4.79.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Malignant neoplasms of the eye, orbit, and adnexa (excluding skin) qualify for TDIU (Total Disability Individual Unemployability)?
+Can Malignant neoplasms of the eye, orbit, and adnexa (excluding skin) qualify for TDIU?

-What evidence do I need to establish service connection for Malignant neoplasms of the eye, orbit, and adnexa (excluding skin)?
+What evidence supports a higher rating for Malignant neoplasms of the eye, orbit, and adnexa (excluding skin)?

-What is the C&P exam like for Malignant neoplasms of the eye, orbit, and adnexa (excluding skin)?
+What happens at the C&P exam for Malignant neoplasms of the eye, orbit, and adnexa (excluding skin)?

 Get a Personalized Rating Analysis